williexu/pql/README.md

 Once lein is installed, you need to generate an API specification from your database.
-Copy the file `example-config.yaml` to `config.yaml`, and edit it to point at our database(s), with one namespace per database.
+Copy the file `example-config.yaml` to `config.yaml`, and edit it to point at your database(s), with one namespace per database.
 Once it is configured, generate the API spec with

     lein run -c config.yaml --generate-spec spec.edn

-After this runs, you can start the server with
+After this runs, can make whatever modifications you want to the spec, and then start the server with:

     lein run -c config.yaml -s spec.edn

+By default, the spec generator will create an API in 1:1 correspondence with the tables in your database.
+For certain databases, this is sufficient, but in many cases (such as when your data is normalized), the entities you want to expose through your API can differ significantly from the tables in your DB.
+In such cases, you will need to either modify the generated specification or write your own.

+The API is specified in in [edn](https://github.com/edn-format/edn).
+The best way to get a handle on how to describe APIs is to generate a specification from one of your databases and look at it.
+Aside from the lists of projected columns, the part that needs to be modified is the value keyed "base".
+It represents a SQL query in [HoneySQL](https://github.com/jkk/honeysql).
+To modify it appropriately, you will need to read up a bit on HoneySQL.

+A major limitation of the current specification format is that it only supports entities that HoneySQL can express in edn-compatible datastructures, which rules out the possibilty of using vendor-specific functionality in API definitions, such as Postgres JSON aggregate functions.
+In the future it may be possible to support entities described by SQL strings, which would fix this issue.

 ### Running from a jar